-Many educators across the world will be inspired to engage their students in a coding lesson this week, as December 3-9 is Code.org’s annual Hour of Code event.
-Coding is not only great as an elective or extra activity, it can also provide an avenue to apply and deeply engage in mathematical concepts.
+Many educators get inspired to do a special coding lesson, such as during Code.org’s annual Hour of Code event.
+But coding is not only great as an elective or extra activity, it can also provide an avenue to apply and deeply engage in mathematical concepts.
 Perhaps we should consider including coding as part of our mathematics explorations more often!

 Problem-solving skills are almost unanimously the most important qualification that employers look for….more than programming languages proficiency, debugging, and system design.
 Demonstrating computational thinking or the ability to break down large, complex problems is just as valuable (if not more so) than the baseline technical skills required for a job.